Table of Contents

 Is Fortnite Designed to Be Addictive?

 Fortnite (and video games at large) are designed by people with PhD’s in human psychology.
 Games use state-of-the-art behavioral psychology to intentionally keep you hooked and increasingly… to spend more money.
 The gaming industry describes this as making a game “engaging” and “immersive”, but what this really means is that Fortnite addiction is by design and changes the brain.

 Watch the video below where Celia Hodent, the former Director of UX (User Experience) for Epic Games, describes the specific techniques a game like Fortnite uses to make their game addictive:

 Here is a short list of intentional design features within the game:

 - It’s free-to-play which creates a low barrier, especially for kids.
 This model is incredibly successful for the company as Fortnite has earned over $4 billion with the game.

 - Players “level up” within a 10-week season with unique rewards along the way.
 Every 10 weeks the game changes and you have to restart from the beginning.

 - Live map events and map changes maintain hype for the game.

 - Daily challenges keep players coming back day-after-day, especially on the weekends where you can earn ‘double points’.

 - It contains a limited daily refreshed shop so you are inclined to check it daily.
 Kids are now being bullied to spend more money if they don’t have a ‘cool character’.

 - The game is cartoonish and retro in feel, so parents have fewer concerns over violent content.

-With the game’s popularity sky-high, and epic prize money available to be won by the best, parents are now hiring coaches for their sons and daughters in the hopes of them becoming the next star.
+With the game’s popularity sky-high, and epic prize money available to be won by the best, parents are now hiring coaches for their sons and daughters in the hopes of them becoming the next esports star.

 Common Mistakes Parents Make